MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Re-create the tables using DDL.
 Partition the tables by a column containing a TIMESTAMP or DATE Type.`

-**Quick reason:** Re-create the tables using DDL.
-Partition the tables by a column containing a TIMESTAMP or DATE Type.

 <details>
 <summary>Full explanation</summary>